-ALGEBRA: The minimum high school level course to meet this requirement is Algebra II which must be validated through Accuplacer Assessment test results indicating placement above MAT\137.
-The minimum college algebra course to meet this requirement is MAT\H137.
+ALGEBRA: The minimum high school level course to meet this requirement is Algebra II which must be validated through Accuplacer Assessment test results indicating placement above MAT137.
+The minimum college algebra course to meet this requirement is MATH137.

 CHEMISTRY or PHYSICS: This high school course must be "general with laboratory".
 College courses with laboratory must be "introductory" or "general" level courses.
-The minimum course to meet this requirement is CHE\H111 (Concepts of Chemistry) or PHY\H110 (Introductory Physics).
+The minimum course to meet this requirement is CHEH111 (Concepts of Chemistry) or PHYH110 (Introductory Physics).

-- 3. Complete no earlier than five (5) years prior to entering the PTA program the courses BIO\211 Anatomy and Physiology I (4 cr.) and BIO\212 Anatomy and Physiology II (4 cr.), which must be completed with a minimum grade of "C+".
-Students enrolled in BIO\211 Anatomy and Physiology I during the Fall Semester, and who have met all other admissions criteria, may be offered conditional acceptance to the program based on achieving a minimum grade of "C+" at the end of the semester.
+- Complete no earlier than five (5) years prior to entering the PTA program the courses BIO211 Anatomy and Physiology I (4 cr.) and BIO212 Anatomy and Physiology II (4 cr.), which must be completed with a minimum grade of "C+".
+Students enrolled in BIO211 Anatomy and Physiology I during the Fall Semester, and who have met all other admissions criteria, may be offered conditional acceptance to the program based on achieving a minimum grade of "C+" at the end of the semester.
 Official transcripts or final grade(s) must be submitted as soon as they are available.
-The minimum course to meet this requirement is BIO\H211 or equivalent. - 4.
-Complete the required College Placement Tests.
-Remedial courses required as indicated by testing must be completed before October 1 of the year prior to the year in which the student wishes to enter the PTA program. - 5.
-Earn a GPA of 2.5 for all previous college work. - 6.
-Submit all application materials, including official high school and college transcripts, and program application, by October 15, for admission consideration for the upcoming spring semester. - 7.
-All participants will be... - 8.
-Students must be able to perform common physical therapy functions as defined in the program's Essential Requirements.
-Contact the program to receive a copy of this document. - 9.
-In addition to tuition and fees, students in the PTA program must pay for books, appropriate attire for internships, and transportation.
-Students must complete and verify all required immunizations and provide certification by the American Heart Association in Basic Life Support (BLS) for the Health Care Provider before the start of clinical activities. - 10.
-Students will be required by the program to undergo a background check for felony convictions and may be required by a healthcare facility to undergo a drug screening.
+The minimum course to meet this requirement is BIOH211 or equivalent. - Complete the required College Placement Tests.
+Remedial courses required as indicated by testing must be completed before October 1 of the year prior to the year in which the student wishes to enter the PTA program. - Earn a GPA of 2.5 for coursework required for the degree. - Submit all application materials, including official high school and college transcripts, and program application, by October 15, for admission consideration for the upcoming spring semester. - Students must be able to perform common physical therapy functions as defined in the program's Essential Requirements.
+Contact the program to receive a copy of this document. - In addition to tuition and fees, students in the PTA program must pay for books, appropriate attire for internships, licensure review course, and transportation.
+Students must complete and verify all required immunizations and provide certification by the American Heart Association or American Red Cross in Basic Life Support (BLS) for the Health Care Provider before the start of clinical activities. - Students will be required by the program to undergo a background check for felony convictions and may be required by a healthcare facility to undergo a drug screening.
 Students who do not pass the background check and/or a drug screening may be excluded from the clinical site and may not be able to meet the competencies required for the program, may not be eligible to take the licensure exam and/or may not be eligible for PTA licensure.